 Your primitive brain runs the show: 'do or die'.
 It directs your mind and body accordingly, milliseconds before you're consciously aware.
 You're in an emotional 'trance state' and - depending on the intensity of your anger - you may or may not be able to calm yourself down.

-I really hope that the information on this page is going set you on the right track for self help with your anger.
+I really hope that the information on this page is going set you on the right track.

 To start with, maybe I can help you by giving you some direction to your self help.
 Your first step is to explore in a little bit more detail what your anger 'looks like'.

 I'll ask the questions I'd want to ask you if you came to me for anger management counselling.
 Feel free to grab a pen and paper, and let's get started...